 Spanning 180 feet, this suspension bridge is the perfect place to grab a photo of the Chattanooga Valley.
 Don’t forget to bring your camera!

 Special experiences designed for kids are available seasonally.
-They can try their hands at our 25-foot climbing wall, mine for gemstones at Prospector’s Point or do a geode dig!
+They can take a photo in a fun photo-op, mine for gemstones at Prospector’s Point or do a geode dig!
 Additional charges may apply for kids’ activities.